-ders, drunkenness, revellings, and such like: of Then in Rev. 22:14, "Blessed are they that do the which I tell you before, as I have also told you his commandments that they may have right to the tree of life, and may enter in through the gate unto the City."
+Then in Rev. 22:14, "Blessed are they that do his commandments that they may have right to the tree of life, and may enter in through the gate unto the City."

 Now lets find out more about this Policy, who promises to pay off, how to become a member of this group, the requirements that must be met to collect on this insurance.